Top Pick 2026

 Should I hire a tax advisor for the 30% ruling?

-While it is possible to handle the 30% ruling application through your employer's HR department, hiring a tax advisor who specializes in expat taxation is highly recommended, particularly if your situation involves complications such as income from multiple countries, a partner who also works, investment income, or real estate.
-A good tax advisor typically costs EUR 150-500 for an initial consultation and can save you thousands in optimized tax planning.
+While it is possible to handle the 30% ruling application through your employer's HR department, hiring a tax advisor who specialises in expat taxation is strongly recommended if your situation involves income from multiple countries, a partner who also works, investment income, or real estate abroad.
+A good tax advisor typically costs EUR 150-500 for an initial consultation and can save you thousands in optimised tax planning.

 Sv